Cloe-H4/movie_etl_project/README.md

 - Top 5 genres by number of ratings
 - Least 5 genres by number of ratings

----

 ## ⏰ Scheduling with Airflow
 The pipeline is scheduled using Apache Airflow.

 - **Schedule:** Daily at 12:00 PM
 - **Execution Flow:**
-  `clean → quality_checks → warehouse → analytics`
+  `download → extract → load → clean → quality_checks → warehouse → analytics`

 Failures stop downstream tasks automatically.

----

 ## 👤 Author
 **Nchedochukwu C. Bede**